Skip to content

 The single most useful thing to understand is that Oregon runs two BPS incentives, and they fund different halves of the work.
 Owners lose money by assuming there is only one.

-• ECAPP (Early Compliance Action and Planning Program) is the planning money.
-It pays you for doing the diagnostic work, benchmarking and an energy audit, ahead of your deadline.
+• ECAPP (Early Compliance Action and Planning Program) was the planning money.
+It paid you for doing the diagnostic work, benchmarking and an energy audit, ahead of your deadline.
+Its final round has closed.

 • BERI (Building Energy Reduction Incentive) is the retrofit money.
 It helps pay for the actual efficiency measures, the HVAC, controls, and lighting work that gets your building under its target.

-One funds the diagnosis.
+One funded the diagnosis.
 The other funds the cure.
-And because BERI is built around an audit performed by a state-approved auditor, the audit is not just a reimbursable cost.
-It is the thing that unlocks the larger pool of retrofit money.
+And because BERI is built around an audit performed by a state-approved auditor, the audit is not just a line item.
+It is the thing that unlocks the larger pool of retrofit money, which matters more now that the planning money is gone.

-ECAPP: up to $0.85 per sq ft for doing the work early
+ECAPP: up to $0.85 per sq ft for doing the work early, now closed

-ECAPP was created under HB 3409 and is administered by the Oregon Department of Energy (ODOE), funded at about $2 million.
-It pays up to $0.85 per square foot of eligible floor area, with per-building caps that depend on your tier and size:
+ECAPP was created under HB 3409 and administered by the Oregon Department of Energy (ODOE), funded at about $2 million.
+It paid up to $0.85 per square foot of eligible floor area, with per-building caps that depended on your tier and size:

 • $50,000 for Tier 1 buildings 200,000 sq ft and larger